 My six-month test of Andy’s Bet Club with real money shows mixed results.
 The service gave me a modest 16.7% return on investment—definitely positive but nowhere near the impressive figures in their marketing materials.
 It also had an ongoing issue with a big gap between the advised prices and the odds you could actually get.

-New members should think over if this service lines up with what they want from betting.
+New members should think about whether this service aligns with what they want from betting.
 Weekend punters might find Andy’s selections worthwhile, but serious bettors won’t like the lack of clear performance data.
 My test showed the odds usually drop within minutes after tips come out.
 You can’t get the recommended prices that should make this profitable.

 The most worrying part was the relentless upselling tactics I saw as a paying member.
 These pushy promotions seemed to pop up right during losing streaks.
 They tried to get us to upgrade for “better” tips when we felt most vulnerable.
 This made me wonder if premium members really got the best picks.